September 16, 2020

 There are various complications that can occur from untreated sleep apnea, including:

 Sleep apnea causes sudden drops in oxygen levels, which increases blood pressure and strains the cardiovascular system.
 This condition also may increase your risk of recurrent heart attack, abnormal heartbeats, and strokes.
-Plus, if you already have heart disease, low blood oxygen levels can even lead to a sudden death due to irregular heartbeats.
+Plus, if you already have heart disease, low blood oxygen levels can even lead to sudden death due to irregular heartbeats.

 The interruptions that sleep apnea cause through your sleep make it impossible to get the rest you need to feel relaxed and recharged for the next day.
 This can cause numerous issues, including depression and trouble performing at school or work.